What’s it all about?

 The core of the programme is a partner matching service to give you someone to write alongside, separately but together.
 It’s amazing how much difference this can make to how your writing feels and how likely it is to get scheduled.

 Click the “Join here” link above to register for the next orientation session.
 Once you’ve booked a place you’ll receive a link to our baseline survey to tell us about your writing and wider working habits and register your writing partner preferences.
 If you can’t make the session, don’t worry, sign up anyway and then just let us know you can’t attend but would still like to be matched with a partner.

-Meanwhile, feel free to check the events listings below and the save the date for any that appeal!
+Meanwhile, feel free to check the events listings below and book onto any that appeal!

 Use the middle of the day effectively, with a warm-up writing activity and a timed writing session before lunch and a second timed session after, both preceded by planning and review.
 11:30 to 15:00.